DFE-Digital/early-careers-framework/docs/source/getting-started.html.md

 Providers should [contact us](/api-reference/help) to request a token for production and sandbox environments.

-DfE will send each provider a unique authentication token via secure email.
+DfE will send a unique authentication token via secure email.

 ### How to use an authentication token

 An authentication token must be included in all requests to the API.

-Providers should accompany all requests with an `Authorization` request header (not as part of the URL) in the following format:
+All requests must contain an `Authorization` request header (not as part of the URL) in the following format:

 ```
 Authorization: Bearer {token}